 I won’t bore you on the pros and cons of crowd-sourced logo design competitions, but here’s a great quote from David Airey – a fellow logo designer from Ireland, who sums it up:

 “It’s important to differentiate “crowdsourcing” from “spec work.”
 Some websites sell design contest listings, defining that as crowdsourcing, but they essentially make their profit off people who work for free.
-Crowdsourcing… can work well when used for simple tasks, in a similar way to how focus groups might be useful… and although there are always exceptions, crowdsourcing the outcome tends to generate poor quality.”
+Crowdsourcing… can work how to order ambien with no prescription well when used for simple tasks, in a similar way to how focus groups might be useful… and although there are always exceptions, crowdsourcing the outcome tends to generate poor quality.”

 So, what should I pay?